-- These standards are binding on Fellows, Associates and Affiliates of the Canadian Institute of Actuaries for work in Canada. - .02 The standards consist of recommendations and other guidance. - A recommendation is the highest order of guidance in the standards.
+- These standards are binding on Fellows, Associates and Affiliates of the Canadian Institute of Actuaries. - .02 The standards consist of recommendations and other guidance. - A recommendation is the highest order of guidance in the standards.
 Unless there is evidence to the contrary, there is a presumption that a deviation from a recommendation is a deviation from accepted actuarial practice. - Each recommendation is in italicized text, followed by its effective date in square brackets.